Bgallahue/OrgStructure/OrgGenerator.md

 **Step 5.**
 Run the below method from EvolveDataGenerator in Anonymous Apex

--   You can highlight the below and do it right from VS Code https://salesforce.stackexchange.com/questions/231715/how-to-run-apex-anonymous-code-from-visual-studio-code
+-   You can highlight the below and do it right from VS Code, heres how (https://salesforce.stackexchange.com/questions/231715/how-to-run-apex-anonymous-code-from-visual-studio-code)

 EvolveDataGenerator.necessaryDataSetup();

-**Step 6.** Running the method from EvolveDataGenerator in Anonymous Apex will give a baseline of sample data Please review the method in the EvolveDataGenerator class to see exactly what was created but in summary:
+**Step 6.** Running the method from EvolveDataGenerator in Anonymous Apex will give a baseline of sample data Please review the method in the EvolveDataGenerator class to see exactly what was created:

--   a Homeowner Account -> Contact -> Community Portal User -> Listing -> Booking
--   A Partner Account -> Contact -> Community Portal User
--   A Traveler Account (which is associated with the booking)

 EvolveDataGenerator.createBasicSampleData();

 **Step 7.**
 In your Dev Org go to "Setup > Deliverability"
-You can auto open your org with the following command in the terminal: sfdx force:org:open
-Change Access Level from "No Access" to "All Email" Without this setting updated, emails fired from Apex will generate an error
+You can auto open your org with the following command in the terminal: sfdx force:org:open --path "/lightning/setup/OrgEmailSettings/home" Change Access Level from "No Access" or "System Email Only" to "All Email" Without this setting updated, emails fired from Apex will generate an error

 **Step 8.**
-In your Dev Org go to "Setup > Session Settings" Unselect "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org might not update in real time
+In your Dev Org go to "Setup > Session Settings" (sfdx force:org:open --path "/lightning/setup/SecuritySession/home" ) Unselect "Enable secure and persistent browser caching to improve performance" Without this setting any components pushed to the org might not update in real time

 **Step 9.**
-The SF Communities need to be published before they can be accessed by users "Setup > All Communities", then click on Builder for whatever community you need to login to and publish it
+The SF Communities need to be published before they can be accessed by users (sfdx force:org:open --path "/lightning/setup/SetupNetworks/home") "Setup > All Communities", then click on Builder for whatever community you need to login to and publish it

 **Step 10.**
 If you would like to have access to the Documentation app, run the following commands in the terminal (wait until each finishes deploying before deploying the next one)

-sfdx force:source:deploy -m LightningWebComponents:documentationHomePage
+sfdx force:source:deploy -m LightningComponentBundle:documentationHomePage
 sfdx force:source:deploy -m FlexiPage:Documentation_Home_Page
-sfdx force:source:deploy -m FlexiPage:CustomTab
+sfdx force:source:deploy -m CustomTab:Documentation_Home_Page
 sfdx force:source:deploy -m CustomApplication:Documentation

+Go to "Setup > App Manager" (sfdx force:org:open --path "/lightning/setup/NavigationMenus/home") and then Documenation app > Edit > User Profiles, add them all

+Go to "Setup > Profiles > System Administrator" (sfdx force:org:open --path "/lightning/setup/EnhancedProfiles/page?address=%2F00e600000015zZ3") and search for "Documenation Home Page" (there is a search bar right under the Profile name)

+-   then switch from "Tab Hidden" to "Default On"

+**FINAL**

 You are now done, feel free to delete this repo/folder or keep it and just make sure to pull down the latest data using git